mamisoa/oph4py/docs/combo_fix_strategy.md

    - Replaced global variables with structured state
    - Added data cleansing to prevent invalid fields from being sent to server
    - Implemented proper tracking of UI elements and state
+   - Fixed validation error in PUT requests by properly handling ID field
+   - Ensured RESTful API compliance by sending ID only in URL path

 5. **Improved Notification System**
    - Created `crudpWithoutToast` and `setWlItemStatusWithoutToast` for silent API operations